Barrie Rutter: Biography

 After setting up the run of Othello in London, Rutter was invited to direct Richard III for the 'Vanemuine' Theatre Company in Tartu, Estonia.
 Though he suffered a heart attack, he completed the rehearsals for the first night at the Samadateater in Tartu on 17 October 2009.
 In the third quarter of 2010, Rutter also became a patron for the newly opened ALRA North.

 In June 2016 Rutter was the subject of BBC Radio 4's Desert Island Discs.
 His eight musical choices were works by Frank Sinatra, Kay Starr, Elvis Presley, The Rolling Stones, César Franck, Eliza Carthy with Norma Waterson, Tina Turner and The Band.
 Tina Turner's Proud Mary was his track to "rescue from the waves".
 He declined to take The Bible but accepted the complete works of Shakespeare; his chosen book was a collection of Tony Harrison's poems and his luxury a pair of swimming flippers so that "at the first sign of madness" he could swim out to sea and battle with a shark.
 In the programme he discussed his childhood and family and professional life, including the loss of a son by cot death at 14 weeks.

 In July 2017 Rutter announced that he would step down from the post of artistic director at Northern Broadsides in April 2018 after frustration at what he saw as inadequate Arts Council funding for the company.

 His final production with the company was The Captive Queen, an adaptation of John Dryden's Aureng-zebe, at the Sam Wanamaker Playhouse in February and March 2018; as well as directing, he played the part of the emperor.

+In April 2023 he performed a one-man one-night show titled Shakespeare's Royals in Halifax.
+He toured the same show in 2024 to venues including The Dukes in Lancaster, Stephen Joseph Theatre in Scarborough, and the Georgian Theatre Royal in Richmond, North Yorkshire.
+In October 2024 he had a role in long-running radio series The Archers.

 Personal life

 He married American Carol Chillington in 1978, and moved near to Stratford-on-Avon when Chillington got a job at Warwick University.
-They have two daughters.

-Rutter's former wife Carol Chillington Rutter is Professor of Shakespeare and Performance Studies at the Warwick University and was director of the CAPITAL Centre 2006–2011.
+They have two daughters, and were divorced before 2009.
+Carol Chillington Rutter is Professor of Shakespeare and Performance Studies at Warwick and was director of the CAPITAL Centre from 2006 to 2011.

 In January 2020 The Yorkshire Post said that Rutter had been diagnosed with throat cancer.
+By October 2020 he reported "Well, they don't call it the 'all-clear', they call it fully tested, but yes, I am back to normal" and was planning a performance of An Evening with Barrie Rutter at The Holbeck in Leeds.